CreativeMornings: Locations

 CreativeMornings has chapters in over 215 cities worldwide including New York City, Boston, Paris, Zurich, Berlin, Trondheim, Lagos, Mexico City, Milan, Montevideo, Bangkok, Hanoi, Tabriz, Seoul, Sydney, Singapore, Lagos, Bogotá, Tehran, Isfahan and Cape Town.
 Each chapter is produced and led by a local host organizer with the support of local volunteer organizers.

 Events

-Lectures are held on a Friday morning once a month and include breakfast and a short talk.
+Lectures are held on a Friday morning once a month that includes breakfast and a short talk.
 The goal of CreativeMornings is to host a city's creative community and encourage conversation while being inspired by a guest speaker.
+To highlight local attendees, "30-Second Pitches" is an activity where any attendee can sign up to give a 30-second pitch on stage about their company or themselves.

-The topics of the lecture series range from education and urbanism to bravery and food.
+Each month, all chapters align across a common theme, of which the topics range from education, anxiety, chaos, urbanism, bravery, and food.
 Presentations are filmed and archived online for public access.